 You can find more about the above content production model in this article.

-Just like in the case of a mismatch of content to the target group, it is a mistake to create content that won’t ultimately reach the interested people.
-You can create the best content in the world, but if only your employees and friends read it, you won’t generate any new leads.
+Just like in the case of a mismatch of content to the target group, it is a mistake to create content that won’t ultimately reach the people interested in your product or service.
+You can create the best content in the world, but if only your employees and friends read it, you won’t capture leads.

 When it comes to content marketing, you should primarily take care of: